George3211/theMonsterKiller/README.md

 ### Heal Button
 ![When pressing the healing button](assets/screenshots/healButton.png)

+# Online Version

+- You can view the project here: https://george3211.github.io/theMonsterKiller/

 ## 📄 License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.